michauMiau/AdvanceOS-for-cardputer/README.md

 #💡 Suggestions are Welcome!
-If you have practical ideas or feature requests, feel free to share!
+If you have practical ideas or feature requests, feel free to share! here https://github.com/bomberman30/AdvanceOS-for-cardputer/issues